 Don’t make the mistake of writing the paper at once - it is likely to be a harrowing experience.
 You need to approach it with a calm mind and to do this, it’s a good idea to break down the writing process.
 Tackle one section at a time and don’t push yourself to finish it at one go.

 Here’s a tip - as the introductory paragraph has a lot of expectations riding on it, we suggest coming to it at the end, once you are done with the rest of the paper.

-Take a look at this video on writing an impressive introductory paragraph for Psychology research papers
+Video on writing an impressive introductory paragraph for psychology research papers

 Edit and Proofread

 Don’t make the mistake of submitting your research paper without giving it multiple rounds of proofreading and editing.

 Once you’re done writing, give your mind some rest and call it a day.
 You can start proofreading and editing it the next day.
 Read it out loud because it makes it easier to spot errors and awkwardly framed sentences.
 This is where you need to also make sure you have cited sources correctly and avoid falling into the unintentional plagiarism trap.